Seanl80/natural_soap_company_v1/README.md

 I felt these were a vibrant contrast to my beige background picture.
+I chose my hero picture as I felt firstly it was a great picture which had structure, different colours, little details to discover and fitted well into the theme of the site.
 Originally I had my home page background picture displayed throughout the website but, especially with the pages that had images, I felt this clashed with my content so decided to go for a dark plain colour so I could let my content stand out more cleanly.
 I felt the rounded edges of the buttons and lowercase within the buttons felt more relaxed like the products.
 The toasts I kept a white background on so they would stand out as I have a timer for how long they appear for.

+---

+## Database Structure

+### Key Modals

+#### UserProfile

+- The User Profile is connected to the User model created by Allauth on registration.
+- These fields can be saved by the user to pre-populate shipping details to speed up the checkout process.

+#### Order

+- The order model is connected to the User Profile, so users can view their old orders.
+- The order model acts as a container for the order line items.
+Although is the item is stored within the OrderLineItem model, having them connected allows to retrieve the item purchased.

+#### Product

+- The Product model holds key information for each product.
+Each product has a unique ID.
+- The Product model is connected to the Category model, this allows the user to filter products by category.

+#### Review

+- With this model users can leave reviews for individual products as this connects to the Products model using ID and uses the User model for the username.

+#### WishlistItem

+- The WishlistItem model allows users to save items for future viewing or purchasing.
+- This model is connected to the user and to the product using the ID so users can create their own personal lists.

 ---